 I love me some steel cut oats.
 I’ve been eating them for years, and I never tire of them.
 They remind me of home since the first time I ever had them was at a cute little breakfast joint in Sugarhouse, Utah.
 I also just really like the chewy texture.
 It’s a much heartier bowl of oats than traditional old fashioned, rolled oats or instant oats.

 If you’re new to steel cut oats, I’m here to share why I love them, how they’re different from regular oats and how to make them!
 They take a little more prep time than rolled oats, but I promise it’s totally worth the extra work.
+I like to make a big batch on Sundays (these days, in the Instant Pot) and I eat them for breakfast all week!
+They’re especially helpful while breastfeeding since oats are a galactagogue.

 So, what are steel cut oats?